MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-4.md

   Total time: 1.212s  (front-end: 0.824s,  back-end: 0.388s)
 {% endhighlight %}

 That's it, now we know which files take longer to compile!
+And it looks like front-end times are way slower than back-end ones!

-Important note: it looks like projects compiled with Visual Studio 15.9.22 (VS2017) report their `InputSourcePath` as null while they've got the correct `OutputObjectPath`.
-This seems to work without a problem if you compile your project with Visual Studio 16.5.2 (VS2019).
-For the sake of this section I had ommited this issue.
+Important note: it looks like projects compiled with Visual Studio 2017 (tested with version 15.9.22) report their `InputSourcePath` as null while they've got the correct `OutputObjectPath`.
+This seems to work without a problem if you compile your project with Visual Studio 2019 (tested with version 16.5.2).
+For the sake of this section I had ommited this issue until now.

-### Listing slowest files to include
+### Listing slowest files to get included

-This time we have to check the SDK for included files.
+This time we want to query the SDK for included files.
 Remember: file inclusion gets performed by the front-end.
 After a bit of searching we come up with [`FrontEndFile`](https://docs.microsoft.com/cpp/build-insights/reference/sdk/cpp-event-data-types/front-end-file){:target="_blank"}.

-This event is recursive, as a file can include some file that in turn includes some other file.
-But, we only want to know those files that get included _from other file_.
+This `Activity` is recursive, as a file can include some file that in turn includes some other file.
+However, we're only interested in files that get included _from other file_.
 That means we want to capture a stack with two `FrontEndFile` events!

 Let's see some code: